Peter Capell

 Peter Capell (3 September 1912 - 3 March 1986) was a German actor who was active on screen from 1945 until 1985.
 Apart from a lengthy film career, he appeared in many television series and mini-series.
 He appeared in many old time radio programs including the series Dimension X.

 His first role was in Winterset, shortly after the end of the Second World War.
 His final role came a year before his death, when he appeared in Mamas Geburtstag.
 Both of these were television productions.
 He also appeared in many films, including Willy Wonka & the Chocolate Factory (1971).
 Capell was also in Stanley Kubrick's 1957 war film Paths of Glory (he also narrated the film's opening sequence), co-starring Kirk Douglas.

 Death

 Capell died in Munich, West Germany on March 3, 1986, aged 73.
-No cause of death was announced.
+No cause of death was announced.Capell died in Munich, West Germany, on March 3, 1986, aged 73.